luketchang/Puppeteer/README.md

 ## 🚀 Demo

 We provide a complete pipeline for rigging and animating 3D models.
 Before running the pipeline, visit each folder (skeleton, skinning, animation) to download the necessary model checkpoints.
+Example data is available in the [examples](https://github.com/ByteDance-Seed/Puppeteer/tree/main/examples) folder.

 ### Rigging